quadcode/client-sdk-js/README.md

 4. Maintenance (Phase 3) - During the maintenance mode, SDK Developers limit SDK releases to address critical bug fixes and security issues only.
 An SDK will not receive API updates for new or existing services, or be updated to support new regions.
 Maintenance mode has a default duration of 6 months, unless otherwise specified.

 5. End-of-Support (Phase 4) - When an SDK reaches end-of support, it will no longer receive updates or releases.
 Previously published releases will continue to be available via public package managers and the code will remain on GitHub.
 The GitHub repository may be archived.
-Use of an SDK which has reached end-of-support is done at the user’s discretion.
+Use of an SDK which has reached end-of-support is done at the user's discretion.
 We recommend users upgrade to the new major version.

 ## Communication methods